A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

-Each Hubbard tree $H_i$ is contained in a complementary component of $\Gamma$ which is a topological annulus when $H_i$ is removed.
+Each Hubbard tree $H_i$ is contained in a complementary component $U_i$ of $\Gamma$ so that $U_i\setminus H_i$ is a non-degenerate topological annulus.
 Let $T_i$ denote the right-hand Dehn twist about this annulus.
-The core arcs of all such $T_i$ are pairwise disjoint because no two $H_i$ lie in the same complementary component of the Newton graph.
+The $T_i$ operate on pairwise disjoint annuli because no two $H_i$ lie in the same complementary component of the Newton graph.
 Thus any two such twists commute.